-Competing with alternative accommodations and local hotels
+Competing with home sharing competitors (alternative accommodations) and local hotels

 1. Market Personalization